Retail Trends 2017

 The most important trends we see for 2017 reflect the “shopper first” mentality.

 So will the Internet of Things (IoT) and augmented reality.
-Retail marketers must take these potential-filled technologies and use them not as “bells and whistles,” but as tools in the service of delivering authentic experiences.
+Retail marketers must take these potential-filled technological trends and use them not as “bells and whistles,” but as tools in the service of delivering authentic experiences.
 “Authentic virtual realities” may sound oxymoronic, but only if one is focusing on the “how” rather than the “what.”
 In 2017, it is what retail marketers do with these digital tools that will matter.
 AR and VR are not new to the shopper.
 Their mere existence is no longer relevant.

 Smart marketers will put a little less focus on the “augmented” and “virtual,” choosing instead to emphasize the “reality.”
 This means using the technology to create immersive and responsive shopping interactions, rather than gimmicky helmets.
 It goes beyond pretending to see through the newest ski goggles, to a place where shoppers can find themselves on the slopes, giving the equipment a “test drive.”